McGruder’s late 3 helps Clippers edge Trail Blazers 122-120

+They still pulled out a very big win over the Portland Trail Blazers when All-Star Damian Lillard missed a couple free throws late.

+“We still feel we should we win regardless of who’s in the game,” George said.
+“We still have a high expectation.
+I think we showed it, what we’re capable of, not having all our guys on the floor at one time.”

-LAKE BUENA VISTA, Fla.
-(AP) — Rodney McGruder hit a 3-pointer with 26.5 seconds left, and the Los Angeles Clippers beat the Portland Trail Blazers 122-120 on Saturday even with Kawhi Leonard resting on the bench.
+Rodney McGruder hit a 3-pointer with 26.5 seconds left, and the Clippers beat the Trail Blazers 122-120 on Saturday.

 Portland had a chance to ensure a play-in for the Western Conference’s final playoff berth and eliminate Sacramento with a win.
-The Trail Blazers led much of the game, but the NBA’s top-scoring team inside the bubble was outscored 12-5 in the final 96 seconds as Paul George also sat the final five minutes.
+The Trail Blazers led much of the game, but the NBA’s top-scoring team inside the bubble was outscored 12-5 in the final 96 seconds.

+“We had our chances,” Portland coach Terry Stotts said.
+“Give the Clippers credit.
+They had a bunch of young guys running around. … We didn’t make the plays.
+I mean point blank last two minutes we didn’t make the plays at either end to win a game.”

 George finished with 21 points.
 Landry Shamet scored 19, Reggie Jackson added 17, Marcus Morris Sr. 15, JaMychal Green 13 and Lou Williams 12.